knowledgeisporridge/DurmandPriory/README.md

 IMPORTANT: This is a work in progress.
 As it stands it's not strictly a framework.
 Grab the source, open in Xcode and run.
 All 'framework' code is included in the GW2API group.
 In time I'll move this into a more reusable format, perhaps a static lib.
 But for now the code is easy to reuse and working.
 All endpoints are represented, however there may be a few pieces of missing data until I get around to fleshing everything out.

 DEPENDENCIES: This framework depends on AFNetworking (https://github.com/AFNetworking/AFNetworking).
+Grab a copy and drag it into the project.

 This is a 'domain first' framework.
 The idea is that you deal with the domain first and